 We know that when children receive effective support early enough, they can achieve success in school and beyond.

 Most children with LD have the aptitude for a life of success, but it takes testing, advocacy, and educational services to unlock their potential – not readily available for families living in poverty.

-PROMISE PROJECT has joined forces with Columbia University Medical Center in conjunction with New York – Presbyterian Hospital to create the most comprehensive program in New York City committed to providing an educational path for underprivileged children with LD: PROMISE at Columbia.
+Promise Project has joined forces with Columbia University Irving Medical Center in conjunction with New York – Presbyterian Hospital to create the most comprehensive program in New York City committed to providing an educational path for underprivileged children with LD: PROMISE at Columbia.